 Commutative rings and modules over them are the fundamental objects of what is often referred to as commutative algebra.
 Key examples of commutative rings are polynomials in one variable over a field and number rings such as the usual integers or the Gaussian integers.
 There are many close parallels between these two types of rings, for example the similarities between the prime factorization of integers and the factorization of polynomials into irreducibles.

 In this module, these ideas are extended and generalized to cover polynomials in several variables and power series, and algebraic numbers.

 Scientific Computation and Numerical Analysis

-This course is concerned with the two main theories of statistical inference, namely classical (frequentist) inference and Bayesian inference.
+This module is concerned with the two main theories of statistical inference, namely classical (frequentist) inference and Bayesian inference.

-In this module you will develop your knowledge of discrete-time Markov chains by applying them to a range of stochastic models.
-You will be introduced to Poisson and birth-and-death processes and then you will move onto more extensive studies of epidemic models and queuing models with introductions to component and system reliability.
+This module will develop your knowledge of discrete-time Markov chains by applying them to a range of stochastic models.
+You will be introduced to Poisson and birth-and-death processes.
+You will then move onto more extensive studies of epidemic models and queuing models, with introductions to component and system reliability.